-Most plumbing experts agree that you should go through the process of choosing a good plumber before problems arise.
-This way, when you run into a time critical problem that needs to be repaired as soon as possible, you don’t waste valuable time or make a hasty choice you may regret.
+Most plumbing experts agree that you should go through the process of choosing a good emergency plumber before problems arise.
+This way, when you run into a time-critical problem that needs to be repaired as soon as possible, you don’t waste valuable time or make a hasty choice you may regret.
 If you experience a plumbing emergency and don’t have enough time to go through the proper steps itâ€™s a good idea to ask your friends and family for referrals.
-The first hand experience they have had with their plumbers should make your choice much easier.
+The first-hand experience they have had with their plumbers should make your choice much easier.

 - Are they licensed?
 Most states will require a plumber to have a license but others don’t.
-A licensed plumber is more likely to provide you with quality service than a non licensed plumber.
+A licensed plumber is more likely to provide you with quality service than a non-licensed one.
 Be sure to get the license number.
 Ask if it’s THEIR license, or if they are operating under someone else’s.

 - Do they carry the proper insurance for their work?.
 The only thing worse than having a plumbing problem is hiring a plumber who makes the problem worse and isnâ€™t insured.
 Hiring an insured plumber will give you the peace of mind that if something goes wrong the money won’t be coming out of your pocket.

 - Ask for a price before the job starts.
 Most reputable plumbers will give you a bid, or at least an estimate with a ceiling price.
 The exception is when the plumbing problem occurs within a closed wall or ceiling.
 In that case, tthey might be hesitant to quote a firm bid until he sees the extent of the problem.
 In this situation, ask for a worst-case scenario price.